EricRuhi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chgrp school hello script to change from current user to group school sudo chown vincent:staff * to change owner and group owne sudo chown -h vincent:staff _hello to change owner and owner group for symbolic link
+chgrp school hello script to change from current user to group school sudo chown vincent:staff * to change owner and group owne sudo chown -h vincent:staff _hello to change owner and owner group for symbolic link sudo chown --from=<current_user> new_user file to change user only if user is specified